StrixVaria/td-one/README.md

     find the right ID and then update the target index.
 - [x] Refactor TaskCompletion code to use builder pattern.
 - [ ] Lock selected actor on click.
-- [ ] Remove the test textbox.
+- [x] Remove the test textbox.
 - [ ] Spawn actors based on some actual gameplay or simulation scenario instead of a bunch of test actors.
-- [ ] Add an actual GUI mod for all static textboxes.
+- [x] Add an actual GUI mod for all static textboxes.
+  - [ ] Add more information to the GUI.
 - [ ] Make sure that resizing is handled well (either don't allow it, or pass updated height/width through to GUI)
 - [ ] Sometimes we get into Task::execute from Actor::render_all with an